nickwerline/ProxyDecks/README.md

 ## How to run

 Download the repository.
 Easiest method is probably downloading GitHub for Desktop for a graphical interface to pull the files.
-Or you can download the repo as a zip file, but if there are changes you will have to redownload the entire folder.
+Use File > Clone Repository and input the GitHub url to download a copy to your computer.
+Alternatively, you can download the repo as a zip file, but if there are changes you will have to redownload the entire folder.

 Write your cards into CardList.txt, there is an example deck populated.
 The format reads dbs-decks.com's export to txt format, so you can just copy paste that file.
 The only text that matters is a number followed by a card ID on the same line.
 All the other text, such as the name of the card, is ignored and can be left out.
 A minimally formatted input file will be generated when you run the program, CardList_Formatted.txt, that can also be pasted into CardList.txt for input.
 Lastly, a pdf of your cards, Cards.pdf, will be written to the folder.